-This April, in Stowe, John and Dan Egan will be the first brothers inducted into the U.S. Ski Hall of Fame.
+In April of 2017, John and Dan Egan were the first brothers inducted into the U.S. Ski Hall of Fame.
 Known as the “Siamese twins of skiing” for their synchronized skiing, they often skied where world-wide news was breaking: at the Berlin Wall when it was being torn down, and in war fronts around the Middle East and former Soviet satellite countries.

 The Egans starred in a dozen Warren Miller films and produced their own films under Egan Entertainment Network.
 John also did numerous first descents on terrain that, as Warren Miller said at the time, “no one thought could be skied.”

 When he is not hosting clinics at Killington, Dan, 52, still runs Egan Entertainment Network and produces documentaries for the U.S. Sailing Team and the America’s Cup.
 He also guides ski and mountaineering trips around the world under skiclinics.com.
 John, 58, is the Chief Recreational Office at Sugarbush, where he also hosts clinics.
 For clips from their movies, see vtskiandride.com

 So, bruthas, if we were on a chairlift, what chair would we be on?

 John: Castlerock (at Lincoln Peak, Sugarbush), no question.
 And we’d be heading for the Cliff Trail (right under the Castlerock lift), one of the best trails in Vermont.
 Dan: For me, it’s the Bear Quad at Killington to access Devil Fiddle, the best run in Vermont.